-The Blessed Sacrament School Parents' Club is an organization devoted to the advancement of Catholic Education and the welfare of all the children of our parish school.
-The Parents' Club facilitates a closer relationship between home and school, so that parents, faculty, and administration may cooperate in the education and training of our children.
+The Blessed Sacrament School Parents' Club is an organization devoted to the advancement of Catholic education and the welfare of all the children of our parish school.
+The Parents' Club facilitates a closer relationship between home and school so that parents, faculty, and Administration may cooperate in the education and training of our children.

-The Parents' Club sends home a list of "parent volunteer opportunities".
+The Parents' Club sends home a list of parent volunteer opportunities at the beginning of each school year.
 This is an excellent way to get involved with your child's school and meet other parents.
 There is a job for everyone, even if one works outside the home during the day.

-The Executive Board of the Parents' Club consists of the president or co-presidents, vice-president, secretary, treasurer and bookkeeper.
-Non-voting members of the board include the grade level coordinators and the homeroom representatives.
-See the Parents' Club page on our website for information on the Executive Board membership selection process.
-A business meeting is held each May.
-Three evening open meeting will be held throughout the school year.
+The Executive Board of the Parents' Club consists of the President or Co-Presidents, Vice-President, Secretary, Treasurer, and Bookkeeper.
+Non-voting members of the Board include the Grade Level Coordinators and the Homeroom Representatives.
+A business meeting is held each May, and three evening open-meetings are held throughout the school year.

-Grade level coordinators are the organizers for their grade level activities.
-They are to serve as the liaisons between the teacher, the board, and the homeroom representatives.

-At the beginning of the school year, the grade level coordinator sends home a volunteer sheet to the parents in the grade level asking in what capacity the parent wants to help.
-She/he tallies the information and passes it along to the homeroom representative.
+Grade Level Coordinators (GLCs) are the organizers for their grade level activities.
+They serve as the liaisons between the teacher, the Board, and the Homeroom Representatives.
+At the beginning of the school year, the GLCs send home a volunteer sheet to the parents in their grade level asking in what capacity the parent wants to help.
+The results are tallied and passed along to the Homeroom Representatives.

-The homeroom representatives are assigned to carry out the instructions given to them by the grade level coordinator.
-There are two representatives assigned to help in each homeroom.
-The representatives are expected to use the list of parents who volunteer to help that particular grade.
+The Homeroom Representatives are assigned to carry out the instructions given to them by their GLCs.
+There is one representative assigned to help in each homeroom.
+The representatives are expected to use the list of parents who volunteer to help in that particular grade.
 Representatives are given the responsibility to make phone calls for food and party donations.
-The homeroom representatives are also expected to help during Catholic School Week.
-Grade level coordinators also spearhead specific events in grades:
+The Homeroom Representatives are also expected to help during Catholic Schools Week.

+GLCs also spearhead events in specific grades:

-- K: Help with picture day
+- K: Help with Picture Day

-- 1: Cookies and drinks for after the kindergarten end of year performance.
-Give the kindergarten teachers and aides Flowers at the end of the performance
+- 1: Cookies, drinks, and flowers for the Kindergarten End of Year Celebration

-- 2: Nothing is assigned due to it being a heavy Sacrament year

-- 3: Ice Cream Sundaes for CSW
+- 3: Ice cream sundaes for Catholic Schools Week

-- 4: Cookies and drinks after confirmation
+- 4: Cookies and drinks for Confirmation

-- 5: 1st Stations of the Cross Pizza Dinner
+- 5: 1st grade Stations of the Cross Pizza Dinner

-- 6: and 7: 8th grade graduation party
+- 6 & 7: 8th grade graduation party

-- 8: Help with 8th grade scrapbook
+- 8: 8th grade scrapbook